1st Month Pregnancy Diet: What To Eat And Avoid?

 Foods to avoid in the first month of pregnancy

-Here are some foods that you must avoid during the first month:
+Here are some foods to avoid during pregnancy:

 Avoid blue cheese in your 1st month pregnancy diet.